 Postcards from Prison: 17 May 2017

-A Koestler Trust fundraising evening at the Tabernacle, Notting Hill.
+A Koestler Arts fundraising evening at the Tabernacle, Notting Hill.
 Each ticket included an original artwork made on a postcard, and with 50 high-profile artists joining 150 artists from prisons across the country, there was a one-in-four chance of winning an artwork by an established artist including Grayson Perry, Harland Miller, Cornelia Parker and Maggi Hambling.

 Art Not Crime: 16 May 2017

-The Koestler Trust was delighted to launch our very first regional mentoring hub, with an afternoon panel discussion, kindly hosted by Castlefield Gallery.
+Koestler Arts was delighted to launch our very first regional mentoring hub, with an afternoon panel discussion, kindly hosted by Castlefield Gallery.
 The panel explored the use of the arts as a springboard for positive change in criminal justice settings, and beyond, as well as offering a unique chance to hear from participants who have been through the scheme, and the dedicated volunteers and professionals who make it possible.

 Robertson House Display: Spring 2017

 Artworks by Scottish Koestler entrants went on show at Robertson House charity hub in Glasgow as part of a five-month display.
-The Koestler Trust held two invitation-only events in November, including a family day for friends and relatives of the artists, giving them the opportunity to see the artwork.
+Koestler Arts held two invitation-only events in November, including a family day for friends and relatives of the artists, giving them the opportunity to see the artwork.
 To find out more click here.

 Koestler Week: 6 – 12 March 2017